Jacobpes/julklapp/README.md

 The output will display who is buying a gift for whom, for example:

 ```
-Dani buys a gift for Jemina
+Junna buys a gift for Jemina
 Emmi buys a gift for Jacob
 Evert buys a gift for Junna
 ...